json-schema-form/angular-schema-form-add-ons/examples/camelcase/README.md

 It uses:
 * a directive to access the model and expose the controller to the child elements
-* a controller to handle the logic of the camelCasing
+* a controller to handle the logic of the camel-casing

 These might not be needed if you do not need any local logic, but are here for the example.

 Look at the source for more information on how it works, it is overly documented.